adt-apjc/YAP/README.md

 YAP provides a lightweight workflow for your scripted demo, organizes your API in meaningful stages and links them to a verifiable outcome on a contextual topology.

-YAP comes with a simple Hello Word demo, leveraging an API mockup server hosted in Google Cloud, and we are preparing more documentation and demos to share.
+As initial documentation, YAP provides a simple Hello Word demo (described in the __How to start__ section below).
+This demo interacts with a mockup server and lets you assess tool functionalities.

 ### Prerequisite